svlad-90/paf/README.md

 1. Place the root paf folder, which contains the framework's implementation, anywhere you want
 2. Create a folder inside the root "./paf" folder, which will contain your developed automation scripts.
 Let's call it "my_scenarios".
 3. Create any number of "*.py" files inside "./paf/my_scenarios/" folder, which will contain your automation scripts.
 You can create any number of python modules.
-They all will be dynamically loaded.
-Still, do not create a complex structure with sub-folders, as such a case is not supported yet.
 4. Develop your automation scripts, using the "./paf/paf/paf_impl.py" module.
 Import it to your scrips and develop the tasks.
 More information on how to do it is [located here](#how-to-declare-the-task)
 5. Create xml file with any name in any location, which will contain parameters and declaration of scenarios and phases.
 Let's call it scenarios.xml and place it inside the "./paf/my_scenarios/scenarios.xml" folder.
 6. Fill in the file with the content.
 More information on how to do it is [located here](#the-content-of-the-xml-configuration-file)